Kyle Larson

 Kyle Miyata Larson (born July 31, 1992) is an American professional racing driver.
-He competes full-time in the NASCAR Cup Series, driving the No. 5 Chevrolet Camaro ZL1 for Hendrick Motorsports.
+He competes full-time in the NASCAR Cup Series, driving the No. 5 Chevrolet Camaro ZL1 for Hendrick Motorsports and part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 88 Chevrolet Camaro SS for JR Motorsports.

 Before and throughout his stock car racing career, Larson has been highly successful in dirt track racing, with wins in several prestigious events including the Kings Royal, Knoxville Nationals, and the Chili Bowl Nationals.
 He also won the 24 Hours of Daytona in 2015 with CGR.
 Larson is the 2013 NASCAR Nationwide Series Rookie of the Year and the 2014 NASCAR Sprint Cup Series Rookie of the Year.
 He won the NASCAR Cup Series Championship in 2021 and 2025.
 Larson was named one of NASCAR's 75 Greatest Drivers in 2023.